 Catching Up with Jem Finer.

-We are dressing Jem and his 36 musicians for a live performance of Longplayer at the Roundhouse in London in April.
-A 1000 minute event, they will be playing a score taken from Jem’s 1000-year long piece—that began at midnight 1999 and will continue until midnight in 2999 (with the help of computers today, and whatever technology is at hand over the years).
+Last week, we had the pleasure of dressing Jem Finer—musician, composer and UW Coal Drops Yard regular—and 36 musicians for a live performance of Jem’s Longplayer at the Roundhouse in London in April.
+A 1000-minute event, the musicians played a score taken from the 1000-year-long piece that began at midnight in 1999 and will continue until midnight in 2999 (with the help of computers today, and the technology at hand over the years).

 “I wanted something that had the casual smartness and quality one finds in workwear—one of the things I always liked about Universal Works clothing.
-Something both utilitarian and stylish.”—Jem Finer.
+Something both utilitarian and stylish.” — Jem Finer.

 They probably won’t be worn for quite as long as a thousand years, but we love the idea that these uniforms might be brought back out for future performances.
 Utility Shirts in the year 3000?
 We can get on board with that.